cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 required by build machines into your openstack configuration (use the "Access & Security" tab and use "Import key") and that you call it `cmsbuild`.

-### Creating a slave
+### Creating an Instance

-Creation of slaves in CERN Foreman setup is described at
+Creation of instances in CERN Foreman setup is described at
 <http://cern.ch/config/nodes/createnode.html>.
 The short recipe for build
 machine is: